Dave Meniketti: History

-Dave Meniketti was born and raised in Oakland, California where he has been an icon for guitar players worldwide and a San Francisco Bay Area vocal and guitar legend for over four decades.
-Perhaps it is the diversity of the artists that influenced him as a kid (Jimi Hendrix, John Coltrane, Leslie West, James Brown, Led Zeppelin) that is responsible for his varied expressions in both his singing and his guitar playing.
-He's ranked tops in Best Guitarist polls in newspapers, magazines, and television shows around the world.
+Dave Meniketti was born and raised in Oakland, California where he has been a San Francisco Bay Area vocal and guitar musician since the early 1970s.
+He was influenced by a wide variety of artists growing up, such as Jimi Hendrix, John Coltrane, Leslie West, James Brown, Led Zeppelin.
+These diverse influences appear in both his singing and his guitar playing.
+He has been highly ranked in Best Guitarist polls in newspapers, magazines, and television shows around the world—including winning a Bammy Award in 1983 for Best Bay Area Guitarist, and receiving the #5 spot in The Bay Area’s 25 Greatest Guitar Players 2006 ranking from Bay Area News Group.

-As the lead singer/lead guitarist with Bay Area rockers Y&T, Meniketti has sold over four million records worldwide.
+As the lead singer/lead guitarist with Bay Area rockers Y&T, Meniketti has sold millions of records worldwide.
 With Y&T, he has recorded 19 albums, and continues to tour the world each year.
 His style has influenced some of the major stars in rock and over the years he's been asked to join many top bands including Ozzy Osbourne, Peter Frampton, Whitesnake and others.
 Faith No More, Secret Chiefs 3, and former Mr. Bungle guitarist Trey Spruance said in an interview with Kerrang! magazine in 1991: "... of course, I owe it [his guitar playing speed] all to Y&T. Dave Meniketti is my god."